-Requirements for Accountancy Major
+Requirements for Accountancy Major Degree of Bachelor of Science

+0

 AC-151 Principles of Accounting I 3

 AC-152 Principles of Accounting II 3

 AC-331 Intermediate Accounting Theory I 3

 AC-332 Intermediate Accounting Theory II 3

 AC-341 Advanced Accounting Theory 3

 AC-443 Cost Accounting 3

 AC-444 Auditing Principles 3

 AC-455 Taxation 3

 AC-474 Accounting for Intercorporate Investment 3

+or AC-480 Integrated Accounting Capstone

+AC-495 Pathway to the CPA 3

 BL-161 Introduction to Law and Contracts 3

 BL-162 Agency and Business Organization 3

 BL-251 Uniform Commercial Code 3

-EC-101 Macroeconomic Principles 3

 EC-102 Microeconomic Principles 3

 FN-410 Business Finance 3

 FN-411 Financial Management 3

 BA-151 Principles of Management 3

 BA-155 Principles of Marketing 3

-Choose 2 Electives from AC, BL or LW 6
+Choose 2 Electives from AC c, BL or LW 6

 Total Credits 60

-- CS-150 Introduction to Computers and Information Processing is highly recommended as part of their Natural Science Core Requirement. - MA-123 Elementary Calculus I-MA-124 Elementary Calculus II are suggested for the Mathematics Core Requirement; however, MA-105 Elementary Applied Mathematics-MA-106 Introduction to Probability and Statistics are accepted.
+- 1 CS-150 Introduction to Computers and Information Processing is highly recommended as part of their Natural Science Core Requirement. - 2 MA-123 Elementary Calculus I-MA-124 Elementary Calculus II are suggested for the Mathematics Core Requirement; however, MA-105 Elementary Applied Mathematics-MA-106 Introduction to Probability and Statistics are accepted.
 Neither sequence of math courses may be taken on a Pass/Fail basis.
-Students desiring to take MA-123-MA-124, but not sufficiently prepared, must take MA-101 Precalculus. - In order to sit for the CPA Examination in New York State students may need to take MA-105 Elementary Applied Mathematics and MA-106 Introduction to Probability and Statistics for the Mathematics Core Requirement.
+Students desiring to take MA-123-MA-124, but not sufficiently prepared, must take MA-101 Precalculus. - 3 In order to sit for the CPA Examination in New York State students may need to take MA-105 Elementary Applied Mathematics and MA-106 Introduction to Probability and Statistics for the Mathematics Core Requirement.
 Students should routinely check CPA Examination requirements in any state they wish to apply as those requirements are subject to change.

-Students desiring to major in accountancy must take the entire program prescribed.
+1 Students desiring to major in accountancy must take the entire program prescribed.
 At the end of freshman year, students will be approved for the concentration in accountancy provided they have a 2.5 average in AC-151 and AC-152.
 Students should consult with their professor in AC-152, or with their department mentor, concerning their qualifications for this concentration.

 - In order to satisfy some of the requirements needed to sit for the CPA Examination in the State of New Jersey, a total of 30 accounting credits and 12 business elective credits must be completed.
 Business electives may be selected from courses in accountancy, business law, economics, information science, and business administration.
 In addition, New York State requires Statistics (3 credits) which must be taken as part of the Core Mathematics Requirement.
 (Note that EC-300 Statistics for Business, Finance and Economics does not satisfy this requirement.)
-Students who expect to sit for the CPA Examination in NJ or in any another state should verify the specific academic requirements of that state, as they are subject to change. - All Accountancy majors are required to maintain a 2.5 average in major courses.
+Students who expect to sit for the CPA Examination in NJ or in any another state should verify the specific academic requirements of that state, as they are subject to change. - 3 All Accountancy majors are required to maintain a 2.5 average in major courses.